-Some of the ISCs are being upgraded to identify and ticket the fastest drivers.
-Thirty-five of the existing cameras will be activated to enforce drivers travelling at unsafe speeds at these intersections on a red, yellow or green light.
+Some of the ISCs are upgraded to identify and ticket the fastest drivers.
+Thirty-five of the existing cameras are activated to enforce drivers travelling at unsafe speeds at these intersections on a red, yellow or green light.

 Open this map in Google Maps